leezhenghui/leezhenghui.github.io/_posts/2018-12-01-io-strategy-intro-to-libev-libeio.md

 - <img src="{{ site.url }}/assets/materials/inside-libev-libeio/async-convertor.png" alt="async-convertor" width="110" height="50">

-  ev\_async provide a generic way to enable an naturally async source(e.g: the source trigger running in an other thread, it is in a signal context , etc) adopt to the event\_loop processing.
-Under the hood, the convertor actually use self-pipe pattern(either eventfd or built-in pipe) to achieve the goal.
+  ev\_async provide a generic way to enable an naturally async source(e.g: the source is triggerred by signal or running in an other thread) adopt to the event\_loop processing.
+Under the hood, the convertor actually leverage self-pipe pattern(either eventfd or built-in pipe) to achieve the transformation.

 - <img src="{{ site.url }}/assets/materials/inside-libev-libeio/fsstat-convertor.png" alt="fsstat-convertor" width="110" height="50">